-Boston is a great city to explore and enjoy seafood restaurants, whether on the waterfront or dotted in and around our Back Bay location.
+Boston is a great city to explore and enjoy seafood restaurants, whether on the waterfront or dotted in and around the hotel’s location in the Back Bay.
 But the iconic lobster roll, by definition, has to come from the cold waters up the coast……in the great state of Maine.…a mere 60 mile drive North along route I-95 from downtown Boston.
 Driving along the Maine coastline with its beautiful harbors and jagged coastline is a scene not to be missed.
 While Maine’s nickname is the Pine Tree State, it’s much more famous for the best, freshest lobster on the planet.
 Since you have traveled so far to get to Boston, why not try a northern excursion to enjoy a bit of heavenly crustaceans.
 To be fair, my wife and I enjoy a summer home in Southern Maine so I am a bit impartial when it comes to my lobster as well as the relaxed atmosphere I feel as soon as I cross the border.
 While there are many ways to prepare and eat lobster, there is no more of a great equalizer than comparing the incredible selection of lobster rolls.
 So let’s get started on our lobster adventure.

 As you drive over the Piscataqua River Bridge just past Portsmouth, NH (a quaint seaside town to visit), you’ll smell the salt air, and you’ll know you are close!
 You have just passed the Maine border.
 One of the best lobster rolls I have found is in Kittery on US Route 1 – Bob’s Clam Hut.
 Bob’s has a large gravel parking lot and is located directly in the middle of the outlet shopping area….a great area for a rainy day.
 Don’t be fooled by the modest surroundings, their extra-large lobster roll is overflowing with fresh Maine lobster!
 With their light mayo dressing, the lobster taste really shines!
 Enjoy a cup of their famous clam chowder.